 Prepping in the UK can be a controversial subject.
 Many people will see prepping as something only paranoid people do.
 This is not a fair summary.
-Most UK Preppers have regular full time jobs, are everyday people who just want the best for their family.
+Most UK Preppers have regular full-time jobs, are everyday people who just want the best for their families.
 They see prepping as an insurance policy against whatever may come their way.

 What is Prepping in the UK?

-Prepping is a term used to describe preparing to survive multiple forms of life changing events.
-These events could be a very personal emergency such as job loss, house fire etc or they could be world changing events such as weather phenomena, illness epidemic and similar.
+Prepping is a term used to describe preparing to survive multiple forms of life-changing events.
+These events could be a very personal emergency such as job loss, house fire etc or they could be world-changing events such as weather phenomena, illness epidemics and similar.
 The level to which you prepare is based on how likely you think the event is to happen.